Chartreuse. The Elixir of Longevity with Four Hundred Years of History.

 Until the end of the 18th century, the monastery produced limited quantities of the Elixir, distributing it in Grenoble and nearby villages.

-The French Revolution had the potential to either spell the end for Chartreuse or transform it into a national treasure.
-During this tumultuous period, all religious orders were expelled from the country.
-Fleeing from France, the Carthusians managed to secure both the original manuscript and its sole copy.
+The French Revolution might either spell the end for Chartreuse or declassify its recipe.
+During this period, all religious orders were expelled from the country.
+Fleeing from France, Carthusians grabbed with them the original manuscript and its only copy.
 Although one monk holding the original manuscript was arrested, he entrusted it to his friend, former Carthusian vicar Dom Basile.
-Dom Basile, in turn, passed the manuscript to Monsieur Liotard, the former pharmacist of Chartreuse.
-Despite not having a strong inclination towards his own profession, Monsieur Liotard did not attempt to recreate the Elixir himself.
+Dom Basile, in turn, passed the manuscript to Monsieur Liotard, the former pharmacist of the monastery.
+The pharmacist was not too enthusiastic about his own profession and didn’t try to recreate the Elixir himself.

 The pleasurable taste of the Elixir led laypeople to consume it not just for its health benefits but for pure enjoyment.
-Responding to this demand, the monks developed two additional liqueurs based on the original Elixir in 1764, resulting in Green Chartreuse (Chartreuse Verte) and Yellow Chartreuse (Chartreuse Jaune) in 1840.
-The fundamental herbal composition remained unchanged, with the alcohol content reduced to 55% ABV for Green Chartreuse and 40% ABV for Yellow Chartreuse, while a touch of sugar was added to enhance the drinking experience.
-This gave birth to the well-known Green Chartreuse, which I personally used to alleviate my cold symptoms.
-Each liquor also incorporates distinct herbal additions to customize the taste and color.
+Responding to this demand, in addition to the elixir, the monks developed two liqueurs based on the original Elixir: Green Chartreuse (Chartreuse Verte) and Yellow Chartreuse (Chartreuse Jaune) in 1840.
+The base herbal composition remained the same, but proportions had been adjusted to customize the taste and color.
+The alcohol content was reduced to 55% ABV for Green Chartreuse and 40% ABV for Yellow Chartreuse.
+Some sugar (more for Yellow, less for Green) was added to enhance the drinking experience.

 Chartreuse: #7FFF00; RGB (127, 255, 0)